aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 This example saves the document as follows:

-- Filters out field characters and field codes, shape, footnote, endnote and comment references.
+- Filters out field characters and field codes, shape, footnote, endnote and comment references
-- Replaces end of paragraph **ControlChar.Cr** characters with **ControlChar.CrLf** combinations.
+- Replaces end of paragraph **ControlChar.Cr** characters with **ControlChar.CrLf** combinations
-- Uses UTF8 encoding.
+- Uses UTF8 encoding

 The following code example shows how to save a document in TXT format: